 Did you know?

-The term “plumbing” is derived from the Latin word “plumbum,” meaning lead, which is why lead is represented by the symbol Pb.
+The term “plumbing” is derived from the Latin word “plumbum,” which means lead.
+Lead is represented by the symbol Pb.
 The earliest pipes used by the Romans were constructed from lead.

 Land Drainage Act 1991 states that as the homeowner, you are responsible for all waste drainage pipes (such as gullies, gutters, and drains) within your property boundary, as long as they serve only your property.